 Registered in the Eastern Caribbean, this is a small publishing company dedicated to serving talented Caribbean authors.
 Its stated aim ” is to make publishing more accessible to potential Caribbean authors and to increase the number of high-quality books about and for the Caribbean.”
 Read more.

 Carlong – This Jamaica-based publishing house promises “educational and cultural publications”.
 Here’s their link.

 Cavendish Square – offers by its own description “a robust and diverse list of library-bound circulating reference, nonfiction series, and early readers that range in grade level from kindergarten to college”.
 US-based, it’s listed here as one of the publishing partners of Hands across the Sea, a non profit operating in the Caribbean and former Wadadli Pen patron.

 Chakra – based in Trinidad and Tobago provides a forum for presenting a range of perspectives on the (East) Indian presence in the Caribbean, and the wider Indian Diaspora.
 It also provides a forum for presenting voice and visibility to writers who (would) have been marginalized by the mainstream press.
 Chakra fulfills the need of those who want to read about race relations and ethnicity by writers who focus on a minority group in the Caribbean.
 The product is a series of culturally relevant texts, reasonably priced, innovatively marketed, and well distributed – among these, a collection of Caribbean Indian Folktales.
 More.

 Collins – UK based, Collins has been publishing educational and informative books for almost 200 years.
-Of note is its Big Cat series, described as “real books for real reading, with a huge variety of genres, authors, illustrators and formats.”
-Here’s their site link.
+Here’s its site link.

 Cormorant Books – accepting fiction, non fiction, and poetry manuscripts.
 Details here.